 1. Check Out the National Baseball Hall of Fame

-Baseball is widely regarded as “America’s National Pastime,” and the National Baseball Hall of Fame is dedicated to the greatest players that have ever lived.
+Baseball is widely regarded as “America’s National Pastime.”
+The National Baseball Hall of Fame is dedicated to the greatest players that have ever lived.
 While I personally am a baseball fan, this museum truly can be enjoyed by anyone, baseball fan or not.

-In all of our travels to over 45 countries, I can honestly say that the National Baseball Hall of Fame is one of the top-5 museums that I have been to, sitting somewhere up there with the Louvre in Paris, Bodyworks in Amsterdam, and the Smithsonian National Museum of Natural History in Washington, DC.
-It is not nearly as big or expansive as these three, but it is very thoroughly done and designed to be enjoyed by everyone.
+In all of our travels to over 45 countries, I can honestly say that the National Baseball Hall of Fame is one of the top-5 museums that I have been to.
+It’s somewhere up there with the Louvre in Paris, Bodyworks in Amsterdam, and the Smithsonian National Museum of Natural History in Washington, DC.
+It is very thoroughly done and designed to be enjoyed by everyone.

 My favorite parts of the museum are the movie at the Grandstand Theater that gets played hourly, the Latinos in baseball section, the section filled with screens showing video highlights from history, and the section about the current teams filled with pieces from their recent history.
 Also, be sure not to miss the sections on women in baseball and black and African-American people in baseball.